© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tarren Maerdy cairn (W) is a scheduled monument protected by Cadw under reference GM576.
 View the official record →

-Tarren Maerdy cairn is a round cairn located in Wales, dating to the Bronze Age and forming part of the prehistoric funerary landscape of the region.
+Tarren Maerdy cairn is a Neolithic or Bronze Age round cairn located in Wales, designated as a scheduled ancient monument under Cadw reference GM576.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM576.

 Tarren Maerdy cairn (W) dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tarren Maerdy cairn (W) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM576.